datatug/datatug-core/README.md

 It can be run with your user account credentials (*e.g. trusted connection*) or under some service account.

+## Family of DataTug apps

+The `datatug` app has a lot of modules.
+Some ot that modules can be run as standalone CLI apps:

+- [`fsv`](apps/firestoreviewer) - A Firestore Viewer, similar to running `datatug firestore`

 ## Would you steal my data?

 No, we won't.

 The project is **free and open source** codes available at https://github.com/datatug/datatug.
 You are welcome to check - we do not look into your data.

 You can easily get executable of the agent from source codes using next command:

 ```
 go install github.com/datatug/datatug
 ```

 Note: _[Go language](https://golang.org/) should be [pre-installed](https://golang.org/dl/)_

 ## Where metadata are stored?